LIS

 Yersiniosis (Yersinia spp.)

-B. Conditions reportable by directors of laboratories.
-Laboratories shall report all test results indicative of and specific for the diseases, infections, microorganisms, conditions, and toxic effects specified in this subsection for humans.
-Such tests include microbiological culture, isolation, or identification; assays for specific antibodies; and identification of specific antigens, toxins, or nucleic acid sequences.
+B. A laboratory director shall report test results indicative of and specific for the diseases, infections, microorganisms, conditions, and toxic effects specified in this subsection for humans.
+Tests include microbiological culture, isolation, or identification; assays for specific antibodies; and identification of specific antigens, toxins, or nucleic acid sequences.
 Additional condition-specific requirements are noted in this subsection and subsection D of this section.
-Conditions identified by an asterisk (*) require immediate communication to the local health department by the most rapid means available upon suspicion or confirmation, as defined in subsection C of this section.
-Other conditions should be reported within three days of suspected or confirmed diagnosis.
+A condition identified by an asterisk (*) requires immediate communication to the local health department by the most rapid means available upon suspicion or confirmation, as defined in subsection C of this section.
+Other conditions shall be reported within three days of suspected or confirmed diagnosis.

 Amebiasis (Entamoeba histolytica)